 The California Department of Forestry and Fire Protection (CDF) formed the California Fire Safe Council with the intent of seeing that local fire safe councils were formed with the single charge of educating the local public about fire abatement practices that can save their homes in the event of a fire.

 The Mountain Communities Fire Safe Council (MCFSC) was formed in 2001 and became a 501(c)(3) corporation in 2002.
 We quickly saw that while the single CDF charge was certainly necessary, it did not go far enough.
 The communities of the San Jacinto Mountains are mostly surrounded by National Forest — a forest that has been under-managed for more than a hundred years.
-While that under-management was based on a misunderstanding of the role fire plays in nature and in the maintenance of habitat, it nonetheless has created havoc within both the agencies deemed responsible for the forest and for the forest itself and its wild inhabitants.
+While that under-management was based on a misunderstanding of the role fire plays in nature and in the maintenance of habitat, it nonetheless created havoc within both the agencies deemed responsible for the forest and its wild inhabitants.

-We began to push for thinning both of the forest and within the community.
-We formed a group of volunteers we came to call the Woodies.
-This group was founded by dedicated people who often provided the use of their own chain-saws, trailers, log-splitters and tractors.
+MCFSC began to push for thinning of the forest including within the community.
+A group of volunteers called “The Woodies” was assembled, founded by dedicated people who often provided the use of their own chain-saws, trailers, log-splitters and tractors.
 The Woodies began to remove trees on private property for individuals, donating the resultant firewood to a local agency for those less fortunate.
-By the end of 2009, the Woodies had received grants to purchase their own equipment and continue to do abatement on properties where the owner cannot afford the 1/4 to 1/3 cost of an MCFSC contractor.
-They have contributed more than 500 cords of firewood to the Idyllwild Help Center and volunteered more than 16,000 hours.
+By the end of 2009, the Woodies had received grants to purchase their own equipment and continue to do abatement on properties where the owner cannot afford the 1/4 to 1/3 cost share of hiring an MCFSC contractor.
+The Woodies have contributed more than 500 cords of firewood to the Idyllwild Help Center and volunteered more than 16,000 hours.
 In 2008, a new, similar, affiliated group, calling themselves the “Tumbleweeders” formed in the Anza Chapter.

-Early in 2003, the MCFSC received its first USFS funded grant to hire contractors to work on a cost sharing basis with the property owners.
+Early in 2003, MCFSC received its first USFS funded grant to hire contractors to work on a cost sharing basis with the property owners.
 In 2004 they hired a field supervisor to meet with property owners, make a work plan, get bids from contractors, verify that the contractors complete the work according to the plan, document the work photographically, and authorize payment to the contractors.
 A typical grant covers between 2/3 and 3/4 of the cost of the abatement.

-In 2009, the MCFSC received a FEMA grant to replace 100 shake and wood shingle roofs with fire resistant roofing material.
+In 2009, MCFSC received a FEMA grant to replace 100 shake and wood shingle roofs with fire resistant roofing material.
 They successfully completed the grant in 2016.